mikoSL/portfolio/README.md

 # portfolio

-serverless portfolio website with aws and react
+This project is based on the tutorial of A cloud guru Ltd -- "Create a serverless portfolio with AWS and React" by Robin Norwood.
+It is a 5 star turorial.
+Highly recommended!

 # Technologies used